klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 It appears there is no consensus on the subject among the scientific community.

 This is a high-pressure situation where the information is incomplete and blurry.
 I don't have time to gather enough expertise to make the picture clearer.
-So I have to make a call now, like everybody else.

 If I take the vaccine, the known risk is extremely small.
 I will be fairly well protected against the known variants.